 This is a problem, because legacy problems cause more problems than just massive ongoing expense.
 Existing legacy infrastructure is one of the primary factors in the incompatibility of departmental data and infrastructure.

 This inability to effectively manage data and systems across departments is one of the leading causes of the next barrier to organization-wide digital transformation: organizational silos, which we’ll cover in our next post.
 (This post is part of a series.
-You can find Part 3 here.)
+You can find Part 3 here and Part 4 here.)